2025 Jakarta ePrix

-The 2025 Jakarta ePrix, known for sponsorship reasons as the 2025 Sarinah Jakarta E-Prix was a Formula E electric car race held at the Jakarta International e-Prix Circuit in Ancol, northern Jakarta on 21 June 2025.
-It served as the 12th round of the 2024-25 Formula E season and the third running of the Jakarta ePrix after its cancellation in previous year due to election campaigns in the country and the 2023 event.
+The 2025 Jakarta ePrix, known officially as the 2025 Sarinah Jakarta E-Prix was a Formula E electric car race held at the Jakarta International e-Prix Circuit in Ancol, northern Jakarta on 21 June 2025.
+It served as the 12th round of the 2024-25 Formula E season and the third edition of the Jakarta ePrix after the 2023 event, returning after its cancellation in 2024 due to the country's general election.

 Background

 Following the 2025 Shanghai ePrix, Oliver Rowland led the driver's championship from Pascal Wehrlein with a 68 point gap.
 António Félix da Costa entered the tenth round in 3rd, with 83 points behind Rowland.